mflorence1989/btcinfo/README.md

 This web application indicates to a user when he or she should buy or sell bitcoin (BTC).

-* I used Ruby on Rails for the backend portion of my web application and Javscript, HTML & CSS, and bootstrap for the frontend.
+* I used Ruby and Ruby on Rails for the backend portion of my web application.

-* Page routes, user forum, and post creation were done in Ruby on Rails.
+* Page routes, user forum, and post creation were done in Ruby and  Ruby on Rails.

-*

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* All user forum and post creation data are stored inside of a Ruby database.

+* For the frontend portion of my web application I used Javascript, Bootstrap, Html &CSS.

+* The styling for CryptoNet was done in bootstrap along side a customized css file.

+* All web api calls were done in Javscript.

+* I created for loops to indicate when the BTC price increases(sell) and when the BTC decreases (buy).

 * ...
 # btcinfo